talwrii/plugin-repl/README.md

 # Running code at startup
 If you want code to run at startup, such as for [defining commands](#commands) then you can place this code in a special file called `repl.md`.
 If this file exists it is read when obsidian starts (or is reloaded) and the code in it is executed.

+# Asynchronous code
+For convenience, if you call an asynchronous function, plugin repl will store the result of the call in the underscore variable (`_`) or, if there was an error, the error is stored in `_error`.

 ## Importing modules
 I experimented with the [obsidian modules](https://github.com/polyipseity/obsidian-modules) plugin but had issues importing full modules.

 The approach I have used to getting access to modules when hacking on a new plugin is to create a new plugin and half that plugin set `self.MODULE = MODULE` on load.
 You can then access this self open from the repl.

 # About me
 I make productivity tools and AI tools related to reading and research.